SharePoint/sp-dev-docs/docs/sp-add-ins/customize-a-list-view-in-sharepoint-add-ins-using-client-side-rendering.md

 ### Core concepts to help you understand list view customization with client-side rendering

 The following table lists useful articles that can help you understand the concepts that are involved in a list view customization scenario.

-**Table 1.
-Core concepts for list view customization in an add-in**

 |**Article title**|**Description**|
 |:-----|:-----|